kovidgoyal/calibre/manual/edit.rst

     <div style="clear:both"></div>

-Miscellaneous Tools
+Miscellaneous tools
 ----------------------

 There are a few more tools that can be useful while you edit the book.

-The Table of Contents View
+The Table of Contents view
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Table of Contents view shows you the current table of contents in the book.